D33BaT0/my-ctf-challenges/r3ctf 2025-crypto/r3system/README.md

 ## Summary

 This challenge was quite complex and was designed specifically for a 48-hour competition.
+My solution costs about 30 seconds with 14 cores.

 ***If anyone has ideas or wants to discuss this further deep research of techniques about RELATED NONCE ATTACK  described, please feel free to contact me.***